stuckinsnow/stuckinsnow/README.md

 - Access workflow logs and view whether they succeeded; split window or window float
 - Access issues, and view the latest comments
 - Access prs; if data has been pulled, it will use that for performance.
-If the pr is from a remote repo, it will use live data
+If the pr is from a fork, it will use live data
 - Access individual files (local only) or diff view all changes in a pr
 - Spinners for async functions